CraicOverflow89/RaspberrySnake/readme.md

 Raspberry Snake
 ===============

-Small game to written in Python, with the goal of playing on Raspberry Pi with game controller.
+Small game written in Python, with the goal of playing on Raspberry Pi with game controller.

 ### Tasks